 No, travelers do not have to present a negative test COVID-19 result upon arrival.
 However, rapid tests are being performed to randomly selected travelers upon arrival, such as the breath test for COVID-19.
 Passengers under the age of five and crew members are exempt from this requirement.

-In addition, starting November 29, passengers will be required to complete the electronic entry and exit form, which combines the forms from the National Directorate of Migration, the National Directorate of Customs and the Ministry of Public Health, and can be accessed through the following link: https://eticket.migracion.gob.do/
+In addition, passengers are required to complete the electronic entry and exit form, which combines the forms from the National Directorate of Migration, the National Directorate of Customs and the Ministry of Public Health, and can be accessed through the following link: https://eticket.migracion.gob.do/

 Travelers coming from the United Kingdom: